 In 2019 YaraIrix was brought to market.
 This solution is app based and can be used with the new developed tool N-clip that turns smartphones into a sophisticated nutrient sensor.

 Curious to learn more about Digital Farming in Yara?

 Yara and IBM will work together to deliver the world’s most comprehensive global digital farming platform for Yara’s clients globally by drawing on the two companies’ complementary capabilities: Yara’s deep expertise and footprint in the agriculture business and IBM’s digital platforms, expertise and services in data analytics, AI, IoT, Blockchain and research.

 The Yara/IBM collaboration is centered around a joint vision to make a real difference in food production.
 The aim is to make farming more productive and more sustainable by combining more than a century worth of agronomic knowledge with pioneering technology.

-Stay up-to-date with Digital Farming news
+Stay up-to-date with the latest Digital Farming news.

 Yara launches YaraIrix, a tool for precision farming that allows farmers to measure crop Nitrogen requirements using their smartphones.
 Nitrogen analysis has traditionally required expensive equipment, restricting farmers’ access to the technology.
 With YaraIrix, Yara aims to make precision farming accessible to all farmers.